elqal3awii/WebSecurity-Academy-with-Rust/README.md

 ## Error Handling

 Since this repository is intended for educational purposes and not for production, I have omitted some error handling, which I believe will not significantly impact your testing of the script.
 This decision represents a trade-off between addressing every possible scenario and prioritizing simplicity.

+## Trivial Labs

+There are some labs that you may find trivial in their solutions and don't necessarily require a script.
+In fact, solving them without a script might be faster and easier.
+I have only written scripts for these labs for the completeness of this repository.
+Feel free to skip them if you prefer.

 ## Reporting Issues